-There are two main types of underfloor insulation: bulk and foil insulation products.
+There are two main types of underfloor insulation: bulk and foil insulation.
 We recommend using bulk insulation.
 Retrofitting or repairing foil insulation in residential buildings is now banned.

 Bulk underfloor insulation

-Bulk underfloor insulation can be made from polyester, wool, polystyrene, fibreglass and a range of other materials.
+Bulk underfloor insulation can be made from polyester, wool, polystyrene, glass wool and a range of other materials.